krompaco/record-collector/content/record-collector-dotnet/updates/continuous-deployment-using-just-netlify.md

 ---
 How to set up deployment of a Record Collector site using only Netlify.
 <!--more-->
-I was very happy to notice that the [Netlify build-image](https://github.com/netlify/build-image) now has the .NET 6.0.100 SDK installed.
+The [Netlify build-image](https://github.com/netlify/build-image) is easy to work with and can run .NET 8.0 if you use this guide.

-For Record Collector this means that you can get deploys done where Netlify pulls from a Git repository and does the build.
+With this setup, Netlify pulls from a Git repository and does the build.

 So no need to handle API keys and an external build agent any more.